Flat 60% off

 custom banner static image

-The seven layers of the OSI Model from starting to end are:
+The seven layers of the OSI Model in sequence are:

 1. Physical Layer